jkbonfield/htslib/BGZF2.md

 Newest todos

-- Replace pzstd with our own generic equivalent that contains arbitrary key-value pair data.

-  Our own BGZF2 magic number frame breaks pzstd detection, and pzstd frames are fixed size, so it's incompatible with other data types inline.
-  We don't need it anyway as bgzip2 is multi-threaded and replaces it.

 - Make the magic number block also have a predefined magic number for SAM, BAM, VCF, BCF, BED, FASTQ, etc as well as the generic detection via string.